rcos/rcos-handbook/docs/resources/brand_standards.md

 ### Colors

 Color is important.
 The primary colors for the Rensselaer identity system are Pantone 485, Pantone 424, and Black.
-Equivalent formulas for four-color printing are provided to the right.
-When using our brand elements please ensure that you use the following color swatches:
+Equivalent values for HEX, RGB, and CMYK are provided.
+When working with our brand elements please ensure that you use the following color swatches:

 |Swatch|Pantone|HEX|RGB|CMKY|
 |---|---|---|---|---|